-A student created journal, Every Hundred Feet: Tales of Laurentians Abroad's first issue was created by Student Fellow, Hannah Chanatry.
+The first issue of Every Hundred Feet: Tales of Laurentians Abroad, a student-created journal, was created by Student Fellow, Hannah Chanatry.

 - Hannah Chanatry, Creator and Editor in Chief